sharife/mantrabio/site/content/careers/_index.md

     text: >-
       “Consider wider perspectives and avoid blame” - Be open and receptive to all ideas, while challenging false assumptions (including your own).
-      Consider what’s right rather than who’s right allows us to keep things in perspective and gives space for all conversations.
+      Considering what’s right rather than who’s right allows us to keep things in perspective and gives space for all conversations.
   value2:
     heading: Pursue Excellence
     text: >-
-      “Work hard while having strong ethics and integrity” - Do what is necessary to achieve our objectives of innovation, while upholding integrity and making ethical decisions.
+      “Work hard while having strong ethics and integrity” - We do what is necessary to achieve our objectives of innovation, while upholding integrity and making ethical decisions.
   value3: